-I’ve spoken with a lot of people, both in and outside of work, who have been appointed as an executor in a Will and have decided to deal with Probate and the estate themselves.
-Whilst there is nothing to stop people from doing this, I come across so many misconceptions about the process and costs involved, it can be quite alarming!
+We’ve spoken with a lot of people who have been appointed as an executor in a Will and have decided to deal with Probate and the estate themselves.
+Whilst there is nothing to stop people from doing this, we come across so many misconceptions about the process and costs involved, it can be quite alarming!

 It is true that professionals dealing with estates will charge a fee for their services.
 Neves’ fees range from a fixed fee for less than one hundred pounds for an initial advice meeting, to a fixed fee in the hundreds of pounds for getting the Grant of Probate, to our hourly rate stretching into the thousands for fully administering a complex taxable estate.
 As you’ll agree, there’s a real range of costs, all dependent on the level of support you think you require.
 It’s worth bearing in mind that the consequences of lay executors failing to deal with the administration properly could personally cost them tens of thousands of pounds, if not much more, and far in excess of any legal fees they would have paid for a professional service.

 We regularly see mistakes made by executors, mistakes which have led to financial consequences for the executors personally.
 Some consequences have come to light immediately and others could come to light at a later stage.
 It never ceases to amaze me how often executors either don’t understand the Will and distribute the estate incorrectly without seeking any legal clarification, or simply ignore the Will!
 Whether the failure to follow the Will was by accident on purposes, it leaves executors vulnerable.